Marchand's two goals lead Bruins past Sabres

 Rasmus Ristolainen and Brandon Montour scored for the Sabres, who have lost nine of their last 10 (1-7-2).
 Linus Ullmark stopped 24 shots.
 The Bruins led 2-1 through two periods despite being thoroughly outplayed to start.
 The Sabres came out the gate strong, registering the first 14 shots on net and holding a 17-4 advantage through one.

 During the first, the Sabres took a 1-0 lead when Ristolainen scored from in front of the net on the power play at 5:25.
-The marker snapped an 0-for-21 skid on the man advantage for Buffalo over its previous eight games.
+The marker snapped an 0-for-21 skid on the man advantage for Buffalo.
 Boston finally got its first shot at 12:11 of the first and knotted the score 1:41 later on its second chance when Marchand tipped in a blast from Zdeno Chara.

 Marchand was at it again on the power play in the second, putting home the tiebreaker off a rebound with Bergeron screening in front of the net at 14:45 for his 15th goal of the season.